"How many values inhere in Forests?"

 The forested area in question is 85% conifer and mixed deciduous hardwood stands covering steep slopes and some inaccessible back country canyons and mountain meadows.
 The area covered in aging trees includes Douglas Fir, Red Fir, Yew, Oregon Ash, Big Leaf Maple, Red Cedar, Sycamore, Sitka Spruce, Engleman Spruce, and other hardwoods.
 A large portion of the lands bordering the National Forest have been logged and replanted in immature lodgepole or ponderosa pine and Douglas fir.
 This has created a long and sinuous ecotone within the National Forest of mixed soft & hardwood conifers.
 The request of the citizen's advisory group would log the ecotone, an accessible swath of trees between two clusters of 500 - 1000 year old Spruce, Cedar, Yew or Fir trees, and clear an entire bank of the longest tributary stream in the National Forest.

-[See the map on the bottom of the next page.]
+[See the map on the bottom of this next page.]

 Last Updated on April 28, 2012 from October 27, 2005, from April 4, 2001.